atigreros/backend/README.md

 3. Set sendsms.js file with  acctSid and authToken

+4. Set phoneValue on server.js

-4. npm start
+5. npm start

-5. login with facebook
+6. register a user

+7. Login as user created on 5

+8. Check ethereal mail

+9. Select quantities of products

+10. Click on "HACER EL PEDIDO"

+11. Check ethereal mail and whatsapp

+12. Log out

-6. Check ethereal mail
+13. Check ethereal mail

-7. Send message with "administrador" text

-8. Check cellphone sms